hfactor/hfactor.github.io/_posts/2023-01-16-Bullet-Journaling.md

 ![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F426f3cbd-1cba-4918-9930-d3e0d365cbd3_536x202.png)

-Depending on the situation and my mood, I do rapid logging, sketch, and write ideas.
-Instead of numbering pages, I number individual thoughts, which I started doing because I could not find any good notebooks with printed page numbers, and I also prefer to avoid leaving empty spaces in my journal that could later be filled with notes.
+Depending on the situation and my mood, I do rapid logging, sketch, and write ideas. **Instead of numbering pages, I number individual thoughts**, which I started doing because I could not find any good notebooks with printed page numbers.
 But I found this atomic numbering effective as I could locate notes faster and update them.

 #### Use Index Page Actively
 The index pages in the Bullet Journal system are the most useful aspect I have discovered, and they are one of the things that make my analog systems operate more effectively.
-In my index, I track note numbers rather than page numbers.
+In my index, I track note numbers (as I don't have/use page numbers).
 I don't index or number my thoughts while I'm writing the notes, I typically complete that later in the day.
 Additionally, I indicate next to notes whether they are important, a task, or something I need to move to my working notes as I work.
 ![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F38b7685c-7a84-4d62-b65a-bbb00be42628_536x373.png)

 #### Do a Periodic Review
 I try to read the notes and reaffirm their significance most often on the weekends.
-I only strike down the number in the index and next to the note, not the entire note.
+I strike down the number in the index and next to the note, not the entire note.
 I occasionally rewrite the note to make it clearer and remove old notes from my index.
 I confirm that there is an ongoing migration, validation, and update.
 This is necessary to prevent the content from becoming cluttered.

 #### Continuous Knowledge Migration
 Instead of moving notes from one finished bullet journal to the next, I perform my periodic review and make sure that notes are updated, transferred, or deleted.
 Notes, if transferred to my working note, would have more generic context, links to the sources of inspiration, and information about those things.
 For my digital garden, these are "new seeds."
 (More on this in a future newsletter)

 #### Use other tools
 I don't force myself to use analog exclusively.
 I would prefer to use other tools if they could help me accomplish my goals more effectively.
 Instead of using a future or monthly log, I use Google Calendar.
 I prefer [Habits](https://play.google.com/store/apps/details?id=org.isoron.uhabits&hl=en_IN&gl=US) for habit tracking and [Toggl](https://toggl.com) for time tracking, if necessary.
-(Check [[Tools]] Page for apps I use.)
+(Check [[Tools of Choice]] Page for apps I use.)